Rich-T-kid/micro-lending/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Python 3 with FastAPI and Pydantic for request/response validation; SQLAlchemy 2.0 with PyMySQL for database access
 - **Database:** MySQL 8.0.42 on AWS RDS with schema defined in `schema.sql`
+- **Caching:** Redis 7 running in Docker for dropdown and grid caching
 - **Authentication:** JWT-based sessions using PyJWT library; passwords hashed with SHA256
 - **External Services:** Payment gateway and KYC provider integrations are simulated with metadata stored in `kyc_data` table
 - **Configuration:** Environment variables managed through python-dotenv with credentials in `.env` file
+- **Containerization:** Docker Compose for Redis and local development services

 ---